- Home - Hiking Trails - Orange County Hiking Crystal Cove Hike

 If you need water or a bathroom break, go past the gate, onto the road, and make a left.
 There is a sports field and park with bathrooms and water fountains.

 Continue hiking straight as the trail makes it’s way over the bumps on the ridge, Great Wall of China style.
 You’ll see signs for Orange County Parks.
 This hike goes through Crystal Cove State Park and Laguna Coast Wilderness Park.
 At about 6.1 miles, hike over the gate to re-enter Crystal Cove State Park.
 Shortcut Pickup – If you took the shortcut, you’ll come out here.
 At about 6.9 miles, continue hiking straight.
 At about 7.1 miles, continue hiking to the right.
 At about 7.7 miles, continue hiking to the right.
 At about 7.8 miles, continue hiking to the right.
 If you look down to your left, you’ll see the El Moro Canyon Trail that you started on, along with a lot of other trails in Crystal Cove State Park.
 Soak in the ocean views as you hike, you’re almost finished.
 At about 8.5 miles, you reach the end of the trail.
 Hike left on the paved road into the Crystal Cove State Park parking lot.
 Continue hiking through the Crystal Cove State Park parking lot.
 There are bathrooms and water here to your left.
 At about 8.7 miles, at the end of the parking lot, make the left onto the trail.
 Continue hiking on this trail, which will follow the Crystal Cove State Park access road that you drove in on.
 Continue hiking left on the main trail (this small trail heads to the Crystal Cove State Park campground).
 Here you are, back where you started!
+An easy way to give back is to simply pick up any trash you see on the trail.
 A quick note.
 These directions are meant as a guide for the hike, and not a definitive source.
 Conditions change, and the information here can be different based on time of day, weather, season, etc. There can be small side trails that you might see but I missed.
 I have made every effort to include all the information you need to complete the hike successfully.
 I recommend using this guide in conjunction with a map, GPX file, common sense, and call to the ranger station or park office.
 If you do the hike and notice something has changed, please contact me and I will update the guide.

 If you are not a hiking pro, this is where to start.
 Learning how to hike safely can mean the difference between a fun day outdoors or the hike from hell.
 This article will get you hiking in the right direction.